Bryson-Palmer/Employee-Password-Generator/README.md

 * Installation: none
 * Usage: A secure password generator for employees who have access to sensitive data.
 * Credits: I would like to credit my teacher, TAs, and peers for their help and support.
-Also,  W3Schools and Web MD for their well organized information regarding objects, push(), concat(), prompt, confirm, alert, and parseInt topics.
+Also, W3Schools and Web MD for their well organized information regarding objects, arrays[], push(), concat(), prompt, confirm, alert, and parseInt topics.
 * License: No license at this time.

 [Back to Top](#back-to-top) </br>